Comments requested on draft front covers for pending novel…

 –Posted 21 July 2017

 Which do you like best?
 Any suggestions?
 Let me know your thoughts via the Contact Page.

 And, how about this draft blurb for the back cover…

-Survivalist Jacob Morais stocks his basement so that he can hunker down in case of a disaster and subsequent collapse of public order.
-But you don’t get to choose your catastrophe.
-It turns out that the threat that he faces is personal, in the form of Russian gangsters, possibly corrupt FBI agents, and lowlife thugs.
-Jacob activates Plan B to disappear without a trace and start a new life under a new name.
+When survivalist Jacob Morais is confronted by Russian gangsters, possibly corrupt FBI agents, and lowlife thugs, he activates his Plan B to disappear, leaving behind everything and everyone he knows.
+He starts a new life under a new name.
 Then he learns that he’s still not safe.
-Though he lacks the lethal skills of a trained fighter, he does possess an uncanny ability to win others’ trust.
-Now, with his very survival at stake, that skill is put sorely to the test.
+He has to return to face his threats.
+Though he lacks the lethal skills of a trained fighter, Jacob does possess an uncanny ability to win others’ trust.
+Now, with his survival at stake, that skill is put sorely to the test.